 Morning is the most common, albeit annoying, time of day to get a headache.
 Sometimes headaches just happen, but if these early risers start to come regularly, they may point to specific causes—sleep disorders.

-“Though there may be other causes, morning headaches are often thought to be an indicator of a sleep disorder,” said Holly Yancy, DO, a headache medicine specialist at Banner Health in Phoenix, Arizona.
+“Though there may be other causes, morning headaches are often thought to be an indicator of a sleep disorder,” said Holly Yancy, DO, a headache medicine specialist with Banner Brain & Spine.
 “We do know that both headaches and sleep disorders come from the same parts of the brain—the same parts that control sleep and mood also control pain.”

 Don’t wake another day with a crummy headache.
 We share five common causes, tips to fend them off and what your doctor can do to help give you some peace of mind and a more restful sleep.